Bug!: Reception

 The game's music and sound effects were praised, although the dialogue was met with criticism.
 McNamara disliked the voice acting of the Bug character, stating that it was too "Gex-wanta-be".
 Weigand praised the game's jazz music, vocals, and underscore, although he too disapproved of Bug's annoying and "nasal one-liners".
 Reed was disappointed with the audio aspect of the game, opining that Saturn's chipset was not used to its full potential as it produced lacklustre music.
 In addition, Reed believed that Bug's voice samples were "very unfortunate" and irritating.
 Broesder, however, opined that the sounds add to the game's overall experience and was of high quality, although he felt bothered that the voices repeated themselves "over and over again".
 Gomez praised the sound effects and music, saying that the music was "intense" and the sound effects increased the "realness" of the player's actions.

 Though they said that the levels can be overwhelmingly long, particularly in light of the lack of a save or password feature, the reviewers of Electronic Gaming Monthly were very pleased with the gameplay.
 Ed Semrad summarized that "Bug! is the type of game that will put the Sega Saturn on top.
 It controls well and has enough diversity to keep players' interests."

-In 1996, GamesMaster ranked the game 58th on their "Top 100 Games of All Time."
+In 1996, GamesMaster ranked the game 58th on their list of the "Top 100 Games of All Time".